alexewerlof/micromustache/README.md

 ![Logo](https://raw.github.com/userpixel/micromustache/master/logo.png)

-A logicless template engine with some handy additions.
+A minimalist, fast and secure template engine with some handy additions.
-This small library covers the most important use case for [Mustache templates](https://mustache.github.io/):

-**interpolation: replacing variable names with their values from an object.**

-> Think of it as a sweet spot between plain text replacement and mustache (certainly not as logicful as [Handlebars](http://handlebarsjs.com/)).
+**Think of it as a sweet spot between plain text replacement and [Mustache](https://mustache.github.io/); Certainly not as logic-ful as [Handlebars](http://handlebarsjs.com/)!**

-If that's all you need, *micromustache* is a drop-in replacement for MustacheJS.
+If variable interpolation is all you need, *micromustache* is a drop-in replacement for MustacheJS.

 * No dependencies
 * Lightweight (~400 source lines of code. `npm run sloc`)